Working for ARC Peer Education can be one of the most rewarding and enjoyable jobs on campus. Benefits include:

 - If you are selected as a finalist, you will receive an email from us with the link to select an interview time and to have someone submit a recommendation for you.

-- If you are selected to serve as a peer educator, you will receive an offer letter through email and have additional forms to fill out.
+- If you are selected to serve as a Peer Educator or Peer Success Leader, you will receive an offer letter through email and have additional forms to fill out.

-The steps of the hiring process are different depending on whether you are a returning peer educator or new to the programs and depending on whether you have been offered work study.
+The steps of the hiring process are different depending on whether you have worked for us previously or new to the programs and depending on whether you have been offered work study.

 Note: You must respond to all requests for information promptly to secure your employment.

-You are welcome to email us (peertutoring@duke.edu or SAGELearning@duke.edu) to check on available courses and/or if you have questions about the application process.
+You are welcome to email us (peereducation@duke.edu) to check on available courses and/or if you have questions about the application process.